kingakisielinska/kingakisielinska.github.io/index.md

 # Introduction

-*This page is designed for educational purposes.*

-This page is created by Kinga Kisielińska.
+*This page is designed for educational purposes. created by Kinga Kisielińska.*

 I am a postgraduate student in Technical Communication at Vistula University in Warsaw, Poland.
 This page contains information gathered during Technical Communication Technologies classes.